babel/website/docs/helper-environment-visitor.md

 requeueComputedKeyAndDecorators(path: NodePath): void
 ```

-Requeue the computed key and decorators of a class member `path` so that they will be revisited after current traversal queue is drain.
+Requeue the computed key and decorators of a class member `path` so that they will be revisited after current traversal queue is drained.
 See the [example](#replace-top-level-this) section for more usage.

 ```js title="my-babel-plugin.js"
 if (path.isMethod()) {